Student Handbook

 - Improper use of College fire safety equipment.

-Gambling: Gambling as prohibited by the laws of the State of Colorado.
+Gambling: Gambling as prohibited by the laws of the State of Colorado or applicable law.
 Gambling may include, but is not limited to, raffles, lotteries, sports pools, and online betting activities.
 Participation in illegal gambling activities on College-owned or College-controlled property, and/or any function authorized or supervised by the College, and/or in state owned or leased vehicles.

 Hazing: Defined as an act that endangers the psychological, emotional, intellectual, and/or physical health and/or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group, team, or organization.
-Additionally, any act that places a student in a subservient role within an organization is considered hazing.
+Additionally, hazing includes any act that places a student in a subservient role within an organization in which the student is expected, or the student reasonable believes they are expected, to obey others in the organization unquestioningly.
 Participation or consensual cooperation by the individual(s) being hazed does not excuse the violation.
 Failing to intervene to prevent, failing to discourage, and failing to report those acts may also violate this code.

 Indecent Exposure: Deliberately and publicly exposing one’s intimate body parts, public urination, defecation, and public sex acts.